Health Indicator Report of Utah population characteristics: Education level in the population

 Educational attainment: Highest level of education by sex, Utahns age 25+, 2021

 Notes2021 American Community Survey 1-Year Estimates Table S1501

 - U.S. Bureau of the Census

 DefinitionEducational attainment among adults.
-Education level categories include: less than high school; high school graduate or G.E.D.; some college; Associate's degree; Bachelor's degree; and advanced degree.
+Education level categories include: less than high school; high school graduate (includes equivalency); some college; Associate's degree; Bachelor's degree; and Graduate or Professional degree.